A-aron-Yang/test/README.md

 # SoapBuisness
-The repo for 307 Website that will then act as a buisness
+The repo for 307 Website that will then act as a business

 Contributing
 To maintain consistent code style, we use Prettier and ESLint.

-VSCode has an extnetion for Prettier, so setup for it is simple.
+VSCode has an extention for Prettier, so setup for it is simple.

 Setup Instructions
 Run npm install in both /client and /server folders.